“Art made by the people and for the people“

 Background

 Made in Merton is a constituted community arts group.
-The four founding members initially met in 2017, when introduced whilst participating in a variety of local community projects.
+The four founding members initially met in 2017 whilst participating in a variety of local community projects.

 On discovering common interests in making, community engagement and the history of William Morris ‘s works at Merton Abbey, the founding members formed Made in Merton in March 2018.